 It is safe to presume Hartland’s early settlers established some form of educational system for their children from 1802 through 1820.
 We have not yet found documentation to confirm specific locations before Hartland officially became a town in 1820 but these early settlers undoubtedly built some type of dedicated schoolhouses within the major population settlement regions of North Hartland, West Hartland and the Village.

 A detailed history of the elementary grade schools is available on the link below.
 This report uses applicable excerpts relating to the Hartland Common Schools, so called, for Primary through Grade 8, included in Hartland Town Reports from our archives to provide a historical glimpse into the workings of the school system via individual reports presented annually by the School Committee, Superintendents and School Physicians.
 Proposed school budgets, expenditures and Town Meeting Articles provide further insight into the establishment, repair and/or end of various schoolhouses located throughout Hartland.
-As more information and photos are discovered, we’ll update this document.
+As more information is discovered, we’ll update this document.
+(Updated 9/1/2121)

 - Stafford School: Likely built in the 1820s, closed by 1900 and replaced by the Webber School

 - Webber School: Built in 1905 on the site of the Stafford School, closed 1931